menu

 Deadeye just simply provides the most raw and widely applicable damage.

-High Caliber is an incredibly good option to replace either Deadeye or Trickshot with.
-The tier 2 gun damage is multiplicative with other damage types, meaning it can be an incredibly potent damage buff.
-The pierce can also be incredibly nice with some specific weapons for bossing.
+High Caliber fills out the last 2 slots.
+The tier 2 gun damage is another On-Shot, being multiplicative with other damage types meaning it can be an incredibly potent damage buff.
+The pierce can also be incredibly nice with some specific weapons for bossing if you would instead choose to go for a tier 3.
+Not a huge fan of the increased projectile speed with some guns, but we suffer for damage around here.

 Other Options: